Try431/MIDI-part-splitter/README.md

 - [ ] Create S3 upload event trigger for kicking off the flow (via SQS)
 - [ ] Build basic frontend that allows for file upload to S3
 - [ ] Build basic frontend functionality for downloading final MP3 files from S3
+- [ ] Add ability for users to be able to customize payload to the MIDI split lambda (probably via API Gateway)

 ## How to use